AmolShelke2/movie-saver/README.md

 ## Features

 - Search and find movies of your choice
-- add them in the scheduler and come and visit anytime it will be there.
+- add them in the Watch later.

 <hr>